MitulIslam/dicom-data-extractor/README.md

 # Dicom Data Extractor

-Simple python script to extract data and image from dicom and merge data and image back to dicom.
+Simple python script to extract data ,put them in .csv file and .pnm image.
+Also merge data and image back to dicom file.
 Used flif for intermidiate image compression.

 # Dependencies
   `git`
   `make`